China releases dissident Liu Xiaobo on medical parole after cancer diagnosis

 Nobel peace prize

-A prolific writer and longtime activist, Liu had been in and out of jail since the bloody crackdown on pro-democracy protesters in Tiananmen Square in 1989.
+A prolific writer and longtime activist, Liu had been in and out of jail since the bloody crackdown on pro-democracy protesters in Beijing's Tiananmen Square in 1989.

 His most recent conviction on Christmas Day 2009 stemmed from his co-authorship of Charter 08, a manifesto calling for political reform and human rights in China.

-In 2010, while in prison, Liu was awarded the Nobel Peace Prize for "his long and non-violent struggle for fundamental human rights in China."
+In 2010, while in prison, Liu was awarded the Nobel Peace Prize for "his long and nonviolent struggle for fundamental human rights in China."

 An infuriated Beijing tried to censor the news and boycott the award, insisting Liu was a common criminal and that the prize was nothing more than a Western plot against China.

-The Communist government also placed Liu's wife under house arrest, rounded up his supporters and froze diplomatic relations with Norway -- where the award was selected and given.
+The Communist government also put Liu's wife under house arrest, rounded up his supporters and froze diplomatic relations with Norway -- where the Nobel peace laureate was selected and the prize was given.

-Despite China's refusal to let Liu or a representative attend the award ceremony, the Nobel peace prize organizers put his citation and medal on an empty chair in a poignant event held in Oslo in December 2010.
+Despite China's refusal to let Liu or a representative travel to accept the award, the Nobel ceremony organizers placed his citation and medal on an empty chair in a poignant event held in Oslo in December 2010.